mrossini-ethz/parseq/README.md

 ```
 which will return the list `(foo bar)` as well as `T` for success.
 If the parse is not successful, `NIL` is returned.
+The first argument is a named nonterminal defined through `defrule`.
+The second argument is the sequence that should be parsed.

 This concludes the basic usage of the package.
-Everything is done through `defrule` and `parseq`.
+Almost everything is done through `defrule` and `parseq`.
 There are some extra arguments, however, that are explained below.

 ## Terminals
-Terminal are the objects that the parse rules finally expand into.
+Terminals are the objects that the parse rules finally expand into.

  * `symbol` stands for any lisp symbol
  * `form` matches literally everything